Archive for Birding Tuscany

 Art historians, as puzzled as the rest of us, style their ornament simply and uninformatively “proto-Romanesque,” monsters and fanciful beasts whose stern symmetry and mysterious meanings recall the decoration of the Etruscan tombs with which we’d begun our explorations.

 There are places in Europe where natural history and cultural history merge, and Tuscany—the heart of ancient Etruria—is one of the most eloquent examples.
 European Bee-eaters nest on the same tuff banks out of which the Etruscans carved their tombs, while breeding Peregrine Falcons fly screeching over the heads of visitors to Florence’s magnificent cathedral.
 And no visit to the steep Apennines of northern Tuscany is complete without a stop at the Ponte del Diavolo, where European Crag Martins dart in and out of the thousand-year-old bridge.
-We experienced all this and much more on this first WINGS tour of Tuscany, and we look forward to exploring more of the cultural and natural landscapes of Europe in the years to come.
+We experienced all this and much more, and we look forward to exploring more of the cultural and natural landscapes of Europe in the years to come.

 Wow, it’s a long ways from Vancouver to Rome!
 But my flights–there were, blessedly, only two, from Vancouver to Toronto and Toronto to Rome–were no more harrowing than I suppose they had to be, and we landed at Fiumicino on time–and in rain.
 It had let up by the time I got to the waiting area for the hotel shuttle, which is, of course, outdoors and uncovered.
 So I stood there in a light mist, watching Italian Sparrows and European Starlings–and then getting absolutely dumped on for the last twenty minutes of the wait.